Study abroad and international travel presents unique challenges and risks during this current pandemic.

 No, do not purchase a commercial flight to Thailand.
 Thailand has suspended all incoming commercial flights.
 The only approved flights into Thailand are repatriation flights purchased through the Thai consulate travel agents.
 ISDSI will coordinate flights.
 Commercial airlines will still show regular flight availability on their websites, even though it is not approved by the Thai government.
 If you purchase one of these flights and the restriction is still in place, the airline will cancel your flight and make it difficult for you to receive a refund.

 Can ISDSI provide a flight itinerary for our flight from the US to Thailand?

 Because the only approved flights are repatriation flights coordinated through the Thai consulates, ISDSI cannot purchase flights until the Thai government approves them.
-Most likely, this means that flights will be purchased 2-3 weeks before the students depart for Thailand.
 We have relationships with the airlines offering repatriation flights and can provide a good idea of the expected dates of travel, but nothing will be confirmed until Thailand approves and releases flights.

 Is COVID-19 testing available in Thailand?

 Yes, COVID-19 testing is easy and available throughout Thailand and Chiang Mai.

 What is the protocol if a student tests positive for COVID-19 while on the program?